PlanktoScope/setup-forklift/README.md

 ## Basic Usage

-Here we see a simple template that checks out the pallet, installs the latest Forklift CLI, and then verifies the pallet.
+Here we see a simple template that checks out the pallet, installs the specified version of the Forklift CLI, and then verifies the pallet.

 ```yml
 name: Run Forklift checks